mossgreen/mossgreen.github.io/_posts/2020-03-03-AWS-Services-Security.md

 ## Amazon Key Management Service, KMS

-key words:
+keywords:

 - In EBS, encrypted at rest
-- In EBS, use KMS to generate encryption keys which can be used to encrypt the volume.
+- In EBS, use KMS to generate encryption keys that can be used to encrypt the volume.

 KMS provides regional, secure key management and encryption and decryption services.
 KMS is FIPS 140-2 level 2 validated, and certain aspects support level 3 (exam hint).
 Everything is KMS is regional.
 KMS can use CloudHSM via Custom key Stores (FIPS 140-2 Level 3)

-KMS Manages customer master keys (CMK), which are created in region ans never leave the region or KMS.
+KMS Manages customer master keys (CMK), which are created in the region and never leave the region or KMS.
 They can encrypt or decrypt data up to 4KB.
 CMKs have key policies and can be used to create other keys.

 - KMS can **encrypt** data up to 4KB with a CMK - you can supply the data and specify the specify the key to use
 - It can **decrypt** up to 4KB - you provide the ciphertext, and it returns the plaintext.
-- You can **also re-encrypt** up to 4KB - you supply the ciphertext, the new key to use ,and you are returned new cipher text (at no point do you see the plaintext)
+- You can **also re-encrypt** up to 4KB - you supply the ciphertext, the new key to use , and you are returned new ciphertext (at no point do you see the plaintext)

-KMS can generate a data encyption key (DEK) using a CMK.
-YOu or a service can use a DEK to encrypt or decrypt data of any size.
-KMS supplies a plaintext version and an ecrypted version.
+KMS can generate a data encryption key (DEK) using a CMK.
+You or a service can use a DEK to encrypt or decrypt data of any size.
+KMS supplies a plaintext version and an encrypted version.

 The encrypted DEK and encrypted data can be stored together.
-KMS is used to decrypt the DEK, which can the decrypte the data.
+KMS is used to decrypt the DEK, which can decrypt the data.

 ### Envelope encyption